gmpatel/articles/README.md

 2. Run the script **$ cat ~/go/src/github.com/gmpatel/articles/scripts/db/create.sql** against the blank db you just created in step 1 to create the necessary database assets for the service to store data.
 3. Setup environment variable **APP_CONN_STRING** with the value of the new connection string as per the example given below.

+**Note:** If you are setting up your own connection string, there is a known issue with environment variable setup about not to use some of the special characaters.
+So please try to keep connection string (especially password) simple without any kind of special characters.

 **$ export APP_CONN_STRING="server=localhost; user id=sa; password=welcome123; database=Articles"**